singleron-RD/CeleScope/docs/barcode.md

 - `scopeV1` For legacy Singleron GEXSCOPE scopeV1 libraries.
 - `customized` For user defined combinations.
 You need to provide `pattern`, `whitelist` and `linker` at the same time.

-`--pattern` the pattern of R1 reads, e.g. `C8L16C8L16C8L1U12T18`.
+`--pattern` The pattern of R1 reads, e.g. `C8L16C8L16C8L1U12T18`.
 The number after the letter represents the number of bases.
 - `C`: cell barcode
 - `L`: linker(common sequences)
 - `U`: UMI
 - `T`: poly T

-`--whitelist` cell barcode whitelist file path, one cell barcode per line.
+`--whitelist` Cell barcode whitelist file path, one cell barcode per line.

-`--linker` linker whitelist file path, one linker per line.
+`--linker` Linker whitelist file path, one linker per line.

 `--lowQual` Bases in cell barcode and UMI whose phred value are lower than lowQual will be regarded as low-quality bases.
 Default=0.